All Products

 Audio and video-specific terms

-Container format conversion refers to the process of converting an audio or video file from one container format to another.
-For example, convert an AVI file to an MP4 file.
+Container format conversion is the process of converting an audio or video file from one container format to another.
+For example, an AVI file can be converted to an MP4 file.
 The compressed video and audio streams are obtained from the file in the source container format and then packaged into a file in the destination container format.
 No encoding or decoding is involved in this process.
-Compared with transcoding, container format conversion has the following features:
+Compared with transcoding, container format conversion has the following benefits:

 Resolution describes the amount of details in a video.
 It indicates the number of pixels contained in each dimension.
 For example, a 1,280 × 720 video indicates that the width of the video is 1,280 pixels and the height is 720 pixels.
 The resolution determines how realistic and clear the video appears.
 A video that has a higher resolution contains more pixels and has clearer images.